Desdunes: Infrastructure

-Because the town of Desdunes is so small, the supply of clean water and basic medical services are not enough for the residents.
-Given this, various organizations are working to provide the necessary assistance to the townspeople.
-The Operation Blessing International's local arm called Operation Blessing Haiti Relief is just one of the groups helping Desdunes.
+The supply of clean water and basic medical services are insufficient for the residents due to the town's small size.
+Various organizations are working to provide the necessary assistance to the townspeople as a result.
+Operation Blessing International's local arm called Operation Blessing Haiti Relief is among those groups helping Desdunes.
 The organization reached out to Desdunes residents last year, when they launched a clean drinking water and medical program.
-Under the program, residents received free supply of clean water, as well as medical assistance in a span of 10 days.
+Under the program, residents received free supply of clean water and medical assistance in a span of 10 days.

 Transportation

-In terms of road infrastructure, Desdunes is connected to L'Estère, the closest city, about four kilometers away, by a dirt road.
+Desdunes is connected to L'Estère, the closest city, about four kilometers away by a dirt road.
 Walking remains the primary means of locomotion of the population.

 Education

 The Ministry of National Education of Youth and Sports is not represented in the commune of Desdunes.
-In the field of education, a large percentage of men and women do not know neither read nor write, and most children are not in school.
-A presbyteral school and three small community schools (public schools) accommodate between 100 and 250 children.
-The school annexed to Good Samaritan Nutrition Center welcomes around 360 students, from kindergarten to sixth grade.
+A large percentage of men and women do not know how to read or write and most children are not in school.
+A presbyteral school and three small community schools accommodate between 100 and 250 children.
+The school annexed to Good Samaritan Nutrition Center welcomes around 360 students from kindergarten to sixth grade.

 Health

-The Ministry of Public Health and Population is not represented in the municipality of Desdunes, however there are two health centers with beds and a clinic.
-In addition, two doctors and five auxiliaries provide sanitary services at commune level.
+The Ministry of Public Health and Population is not represented in the municipality of Desdunes.
+There are two health centers with beds and a clinic, and two doctors and five auxiliaries who provide sanitary services at the commune level.

 Other assistance programs are still being conducted in the town.
 Some of these programs involve treatments and preventive measures against various health issues such as tropical diseases and cholera.
-In-kind Donation of Safe Motherhood Kits, as well as Rapid Response Mechanism, are also among the programs rolled out in the small town.
+In-kind Donation of Safe Motherhood Kits and Rapid Response Mechanism are also among the programs rolled out in the small town.

 Utilities

-As for water availability, one river was counted at the commune level.
+One river was counted at the commune level.
 For the other points of water there are public fountains with nearly 210 taps.
-Regarding electricity, only the city has electricity.
-This service is provided by the Electricity of Haiti (EDH).
+Only the city has electricity which is provided by the Electricity of Haiti (EDH).

 Security

-With regard to Administrative and Judiciary Infrastructures, the municipality has a court of peace and a police station.
-There is one prison in the commune of Desdunes.
+The municipality has a court of peace, a police station, and one prison in the commune of Desdunes.